quited/carton/README.md

-* The purpose of this project is to implement some daily-used containers for [UWE](https://github.com/quited/UWE) in cpp cause arduino platform doesn’t provide
-~any~ full STL support and STL containers is indeed much too heavy-weighted for embedded platforms.
+* The purpose of this project is to implement some daily-used containers for [UWE](https://github.com/quited/UWE) in cpp cause most embedded platforms don’t provide ~any~ full STL support and STL containers is indeed much too heavy-weighted for embedded platforms.